 Ice Cube Tray Games

-The erasers pictured at the left are flowers to go with our spring theme.
-To play this game each child gets an ice cube tray.
-Students sit around a table and take turns rolling the dice.
-Students must place the correct number of erasers in the ice cube tray that correspond with the dots on the die.
+To play this game each child gets a tray.
+The tray pictured here is a silicone ice cube tray from the dollar store with the last two spaces cut off to create a ten frame.
+Students take turns rolling the dice, and then placing the correct number of cubes in the ice cube tray that correspond with the dots on the die.
 The object of the game is to fill your tray with erasers.

 Thematic One-to-One Activities